foe-mmr/FOE-CLI-GB-COST-CALCULATOR/README.md

 File foe_snipe.py contains Python script that can be used to calculate if GB is profitable for sniping

-1. First Clone or download repository or you can simply copy foe_snipe.py content and create new file.
-You will also need TextFormatter.py in same directory.
+1. First Clone or download repository.

+**Script will check for pip, pychrome, tabulate and will try to install them if they are not found but if that fails you need to do steps 2, 3 manually.**

 2. Install (if not already installed) pip for Python 2 with: